awsdocs/amazon-athena-user-guide/doc_source/machine-learning-iam-access.md

 IAM principals who run Athena ML queries must be allowed to perform the `sagemaker:invokeEndpoint` action for Sagemaker endpoints that they use\.
 Include a policy statement similar to the following in identity\-based permissions policies attached to user identities\.
 In addition, attach the [AmazonAthenaFullAccess Managed Policy](amazonathenafullaccess-managed-policy.md), which grants full access to Athena actions, or a modified inline policy that allows a subset of actions\.

 Replace `arn:aws:sagemaker:region:AWSAcctID:ModelEndpoint` in the example with the ARN or ARNs of model endpoints to be used in queries\.
-For more information, see [Actions, Resources, and Condition Keys for Amazon SageMaker](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonsagemaker.html) in the *IAM User Guide*\.
+For more information, see [Actions, Resources, and Condition Keys for SageMaker](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonsagemaker.html) in the *IAM User Guide*\.

 ```
 {